zyiology/FYP-public/modified_frcnn/readme.txt

 attrib_mappings.json contains the attributes that will be processed (need to map the attribute strings to numbers for ease of processing) (refer to attrib_mappings_backup.json for the full list)

+data/mapped_combined_annotations.json contains the annotations for the combined dataset (mapillary+gmaps part 1)

 # EXTRA NOTES